Kong/insomnia-docs/docs/insomnia/security-standards.md

 category-url: security
 ---

 This document addresses common questions we get about our security standards.

 **How is data processed when sent to Insomnia servers?**

 * Information is sent over TLS
-* Information sent is end-to-end encrypted, learn more here.
+* Information sent is end-to-end encrypted

 **Where is our information stored?**